Computer Hardware

 • M.2 not hot swappable

-• slower than NVMe SSDs
+• 13x slower than PCIe 4.0 NVMe

 NVMe SSDs vs SATA SSDs

-• Content creation like 3D modeling, video editing, and rendering can benefit from fast storage to import and export, read and write, and run intensive applications smoothly.
+• Content creation, like 3D modeling, video editing, and rendering, can benefit from fast storage to import and export, read and write, and run intensive applications smoothly.

 • Data-intensive applications like deep learning, simulation, and analytics need fast data transfer speeds to keep the processor and accelerators fed.
 NVMe SSDs